b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### STEWART, T. ###

+* Stewart, Tony K. (2010).
+'The Final Word: The Chaitanya Charitamrita and the Grammar of Religious Tradition'.
+With a 'Preface: Reconstructing the Life of a Text' dated 2007.
+First edition.
+New York, N.Y., U.S.A.: Oxford University Press.
+ISBN 9780195392722.

+**Purport:**<br>
+Stewart spend circa twenty-five (25) years working on the English rendering of the Sri Chaitanya Charitamrita (SCC) into English.
+Dimock spent circa fifty (50) years on it by memory.
+Dimock commenced it well-before Hidden Moon and long after Maharajji's English rendering, done with a consortium of disciples.
+This work is Stewart's mature scholarly position on the SCC.

 * Stewart, Tony K. (2013).
 'Religion in the Subjunctive: Vaishnava Narrative, Sufi Counter-Narrative in Early Modern Bengal' (pp. 52-72) in *The Journal of Hindu Studies*, Vol. 6, Issue 1, May, 2013.
 Oxford, England, U.K.: Oxford University Press (on behalf of The Oxford Centre for Hindu Studies).
 DOI: https://doi.org/10.1093/jhs/hit013 (accessed: Monday, July 28, 2025)

 **Purport:**<br>